MicPhotonIGBMC/ImageJ-Macros/README.md

 A public repository for ImageJ Macros.

-Maintained by Bertrand Vernay from The [Institut de Génétique et Biologie Moléculaire et Cellulaire](http://ici.igbmc.fr/) (Illkirch, France).
+Maintained by Bertrand Vernay from The [Ligth Microscopy Facility at the Institut de Génétique et Biologie Moléculaire et Cellulaire](http://ici.igbmc.fr/) (Illkirch, France).

 Contributors: